The Marlowe

 Lift access

 There is lift access to every floor of our theatre.
 Please let us know if you are unable to use the stairs, so we can arrange a plan for you in the event of an evacuation.
-You can do this by calling our Box Office on 01227 787787, or by emailing boxoffice@marlowetheatre.com.
-You can also tell us if you require step-free access by filling out our online form
+Please do this at the time of booking your tickets by filling out our online form, calling our Box Office on 01227 787787, or by emailing boxoffice@marlowetheatre.com.

 We also offer dog sitting at Stage Door during the performance.
 Please get in touch at least one day in advance of your visit if you would like to use this service and be aware that this service can be subject to demand.